Gerban/AWS-Image-Classification-with-SageMaker/README.md

 AWS Sagemaker was used to use transfer learning to train a pretrained model (Resnet34) to predict which dog breed a dog image is.
 The input data consisted of 133 classes of dog images.
-Aside from hyper-parameter tuning Sagemaker profiler and debugger were used during the training process.
+Aside from hyperparameter tuning Sagemaker profiler and debugger were used during the training process.
-Training and evaluation losses were plotted and some recommendations on model improvements provided.
+Training and evaluation losses were plotted and some recommendations on model improvements were provided.
-The model was deployed at an endpoint with a couple of inference examples carried out for testing.
+The model was deployed to an endpoint with a couple of inference examples carried out for testing.
 Process:

-- A pre-trained Resnet34 model was adapted for dog image classification by adding additional dense layers.
+- A pre-trained Resnet34 model was adapted for dog image classification by adding dense layers.
-- Hyperparameters were tuned to find the best hyperparameter combination.
+- Hyperparameters were tuned to find a best hyperparameter combination.
 - The model was trained, where Sagemaker debugger and profiler were used with their outputs recorded.
 - The model was deployed to an endpoint and a number of inferences were carried out on test images.